butvinm/mercury-bot/README.md

 ### Custom messages

 You can push additional information to the bot during pipeline.
-We have `scripts/bot.sh` script that you can trigger to send message that would be added to bot pipeline digest.
+We have `scripts/pipeline_message.sh` and `scripts/job_message.sh` scripts those you can trigger to send message that would be added to bot digests.

 ```yaml
 variables: